git-disl/CPL_attack/README.md

 To run, you may find more details [here](https://github.com/JonasGeiping/invertinggradients)

-This is the prototype code for ESORICS 2020 A Framework for Evaluating Gradient Leakage Attacks in Federated Learning.
-The talk can be found here:  <a href="https://www.youtube.com/watch?v=BNGpv4AW80g" target="_blank">talk</a>.
-Check out our [project page](https://git-disl.github.io/ESORICS20-CPL/)
+The talk on the CPL attack can be found here:  <a href="https://www.youtube.com/watch?v=BNGpv4AW80g" target="_blank">talk</a>.
+Check out our [project page](https://git-disl.github.io/ESORICS20-CPL/).
 If you use our code, please cite:

 ```
-Wei, Wenqi, Ling Liu, Margaret Loper, Ka-Ho Chow, Mehmet Emre Gursoy, Stacey Truex, and Yanzhao Wu.
-"A Framework for Evaluating Client Privacy Leakages in Federated Learning."
-In European Symposium on Research in Computer Security, pp. 545-566.
-Springer, Cham, 2020.
+@inproceedings{wei2020framework,
+  title={A framework for evaluating client privacy leakages in federated learning},
+  author={Wei, Wenqi and Liu, Ling and Loper, Margaret and Chow, Ka-Ho and Gursoy, Mehmet Emre and Truex, Stacey and Wu, Yanzhao},
+  booktitle={European Symposium on Research in Computer Security},
+  year={2020},
+  organization={Springer}
+}

+@inproceedings{wei2021gradient,
+  title={Gradient-Leakage Resilient Federated Learning},
+  author={Wei, Wenqi and Liu, Ling and Wu, Yanzhao and Su, Gong and Iyengar, Arun},
+booktitle={International Conference on Distributed Computing Systems},
+  year={2021},
+  organization={IEEE}
+}
 ...